lmullen/jsr/_source/issues/vol15/graham.md

 [^74]: Mary P. Ryan, *Cradle of the Middle Class: The Family in Oneida
-    County, New York, 1790-1865* (New York: Cambridge University Press, 1983); and McDannell, The Christian Home in Victorian America.
+    County, New York, 1790-1865* (New York: Cambridge University Press, 1983); and McDannell, *The Christian Home in Victorian America*.

 [^75]: Escott, *North Carolina Yeoman*, 256.
 Brown noted this downward
-    glance in The Word in the World, 13, 19.
+    glance in *The Word in the World*, 13, 19.

 [^76]: Escott, *North Carolina Yeoman*, 183.